 The Tom Gulch nest site is a large old growth redwood with its top half consisting of a massive, truncated dead snag (Figure 3).
 It was first discovered to be occupied by peregrine falcons in 2007 during a survey for osprey (Pandion haliaeetus).
 The snag was also occupied by peregrines in 2008, but was not active from 2009 to 2012.
-In 2013 no operations were planned near the site, but surveys were conducted in preparation for future operations on the McCloud-Shaw THP, as well as potential road and stream restoration projects.
-We conducted four survey visits to the area (Table 1).
-No osprey activity was noted.
-A pair of adult peregrines were observed on the first two visits and seemed to exhibit territorial behavior, but no nesting behavior.
-Northern spotted owl (Strix occidentalis caurina) survey visits to activity site 331 for the 2013 nesting season found that a single, non-nesting female occupied the territory.
+An adult pair of peregrines was observed at the Tom Gulch nest last year, following the four consecutive years that we had not observed peregrines there, but nesting did not occur.
+In 2014 no operations were planned near the site, but surveys were conducted in preparation for future operations on the McCloud-Shaw THP, as well as potential road and stream restoration projects.
+No peregrine activity was noted on 3 visits this season (Table 1).
+No osprey activity was noted either in 2014.
+Northern spotted owl (Strix occidentalis caurina) survey visits to activity site 331 for the 2014 nesting season found that the banded pair of owls occupied the territory, but nesting behavior was not observed.

 There are other peregrine falcon nests in trees in nearby watersheds (Hamm, pers. comm.).
 It is currently unknown if the pair that has previously nested in Tom Gulch is nesting in another snag in the area, or in another watershed.
-There are other tree and snag nesting opportunities within the pair's territory that may not be readily detected by our surveys.
+Recent information indicates that tree nesting by peregrine falcons may not be as unusual as previously thought (Buchanan et al 2014).